facetframer/orgnav/README.md

 `org-sparse-tree` also has the benefit of allowing in-place editing.
 `helm` does not support this, but similar types of actions can be achieved in `orgnav` through `org-capture`.

+### worf-goto
+*worf* is a convenient navigation tool for org files.
+It works by providing keybindings for motions that apply when one's cursor is over the leading "*"s of a heading.

+*worf* provides a search function `worf-goto`.
+This allows one to interactively update search terms like `orgnav`.

+Searches are global.
+No means of varying the depth of search is provided.
+There is no way to chain together searches as for *orgnav*.

+### imenu
+*imenu* is a general framework for deriving a named list of locations within a file.
+In source code files, provides a list of function or class definitions.
+In *org* files it provides a list of headings.
+As such a general tool, one would not necessarily expect its search model to fit org-mode well.

+*imenu* has no concept of depth when searching.
+Searches are global.
+There is no way of varying the depth of searches.
+There is no way of chaining together searches at different levels.

 ## Caveats